 If your chemotherapy reduces the levels of your germ-fighting white blood cells, you may not be protected from these bacteria.
 Your doctor may recommend you avoid sexual intercourse until your white blood cell counts rise to safe levels.

 If chemotherapy causes a low platelet count, intercourse could cause bleeding.
 If your platelet count is extremely low, severe bleeding could occur.

 - Could you become pregnant?
-Pregnancy is discouraged during chemotherapy, due to the potential effects on the developing baby.
+Pregnancy is strongly discouraged during chemotherapy (this applies to both men and women receiving chemotherapy), due to the potential effects on the developing baby.
 If conception is possible, your doctor will likely encourage you to choose a reliable method of birth control.

 - Are you feeling up to it?
-During chemotherapy, fatigue or other side effects may decrease your interest in sex.
+During chemotherapy, fatigue or other side effects including effects on hormonal levels may decrease your interest in sex.
 If you're not interested in intercourse, remember that there's more to an intimate relationship than sex.
 Look for other ways to express affection, such as kissing, cuddling or other shared activities.